 The red cup is the closest thing we have to a shared national tradition.

 It doesn’t sell coffee.
-It sells the illusion that the season is unfolding the way it always should.
+It sells the illusion that the season is unfolding the way it should.
 That you are participating in something ancient, even though it was invented by a marketing department in 1997.
-It requires no belief system, no political stance, no cultural fluency beyond “I want something warm to hold.”
+It requires no belief system, no political stance, no cultural fluency beyond “I want something festive.”
 People Instagram it like it’s heirloom china.
 They walk differently with it, like they’re in a montage where the music swells and maybe—just maybe—life is manageable again.

 It’s a signal flare.